 - Follow on-screen instructions to complete the rollback process.

-Once you done with the above steps, Restart windows and try connecting the TV and check if it helps.
+Once you are done with the above steps, Restart windows and try connecting the TV and check if it helps.

 Update or Reinstall Display (Graphics) Driver